100 Walt Disney World Vacations: 47 Years of Disney Travel with Mike Belobradic

 If you have made it this far in my story, thank you for following along on my entire journey.
 While I tried to keep things brief, distilling nearly 50 years of Walt Disney World vacations into a tight package is pretty challenging.

-Luxury Disney Travel Author, Blogger and Researcher.
+Luxury Disney Travel Author, Blogger and Podcaster.